 Overall, operational performance is considered satisfactory.
-At the date these financial statements are being issued, management do not observe any internal or external indicators of events or circumstances which might hinder or otherwise impede the Group's progress in achieving its short-term operational goals.
+As at the date these consolidated financial statements are being issued, management do not observe any internal or external indicators of events or circumstances which might severely hinder or otherwise impede the Group's progress in achieving its short-term operational goals.